 The Leeds School of Business has a long-standing commitment to sustainable business practices that stretches back more than 20 years.
-The Leeds School believes that environmental stewardship and social responsibility are consistent with running a profitable business.
-Indeed, a central message underlying the entrepreneurial emphasis of the school is that enormous opportunities exist to “do well by doing good” in environmental, social, and ethical terms, all while maintaining and enhancing economic sustainability.
+The Leeds School believes that corporate social responsibility and business ethics are consistent with running a profitable business.
+Indeed, a central message underlying the entrepreneurial emphasis of the school is that enormous opportunities exist to “do well by doing good” in social, environmental and ethical terms, all while maintaining and enhancing economic sustainability.

 The Leeds School’s overarching goal with its sustainability initiatives is to educate and inspire students to become values-driven leaders who create sustainable businesses and develop new innovative models that transform how we do business in all sectors.
 It is noteworthy that a broad array of Leeds’ business partners, such as the natural and organic products industry in Boulder, the sustainable real estate development community, and the burgeoning Colorado renewable energy industry, have all contributed significantly to the realization of this goal.
 In addition, local and nationally-recognized, values-driven business leaders are woven into the Leeds educational experience; students regularly engage with such leaders in the classroom and the workplace through projects, speaking engagements, and internships.